monsterenergy22/Unsolicited-Travel-Policy/Section 2 -  CONUS Travel Policy.md

 ## 2.1 Travel Authorization(s)

 Typically the requirement for travel will originate with a customer's project or from an internal requirement.
-This sectio will treat both situations the same except that in lieu of customer authorization, the traveler may seek approval citing the internal requirement only.
+This section will treat both situations the same except that in lieu of customer authorization, the traveler may seek approval citing the internal requirement only.

 ### 2.1.1 Project Lead Approval